techqueria/website/.github/CONTRIBUTING.md

 ├── .vscode
 |  └──  settings.json       // VS Code workspace settings
-├── dist                    // (ignored) static files generated and served through Netlify using npm start or npm build ├── site                    // HUGO site folder
-|  ├── archetypes           // default post formats
-|  ├── content              // content goes here (Markdown files with posts and pages)
-|  ├── data                 // languages configuration
-|  ├── i18n                 // translations for strings in HTML layouts
-|  ├── layouts              // HTML Liquid templates for pages
-|  ├── static               // files that go into root of dist directory
-|  └── config.toml          // configuration file (Hugo)
-├── src                     // folder of assets handled by Gulp/Webpack
+├── dist                    // (ignored) static files generated and served through Netlify using npm start or npm build ├── archetypes              // default post formats ├── content                 // content goes here (Markdown files with posts and pages) ├── data                    // languages configuration ├── i18n                    // translations for strings in HTML layouts ├── layouts                 // HTML Liquid templates for pages ├── static                  // files that go into root of dist directory ├── config.toml             // configuration file (Hugo) ├── assets                  // folder of assets handled by Gulp/Webpack
 |  ├── img                  // images are optimized through Gulp
 |  ├── js                   // compressed and transpiled to a single JS file
 |  └── sass                 // compressed and compiled to a single CSS file